Detox & Cleanse Programs

 The body detoxes naturally and still benefits with a dedicated program to address and reset poor lifestyle habits.

 While technically not part of the fasting family, cleanses and detox diets share many of the same goals as a fast: better digestion, more energy, healthier skin, improved mood, and weight loss are just a few.

 Cleanses and detox diets usually focus on improving liver health, the main detox organ, and nearly all of them enhance elimination and digestion.

 Though detoxes and cleanses are extremely varied in how they get the job done – ranging from supplements to meal kits and even enemas, — their common purpose is to give your body a break from unhealthy foods and habits that cause you to be unwell.
 In this sense, cleanses and detox diets are similar to fasts.

 But unlike fasting, many popular cleanses/detoxes have little to no scientific evidence backing them up.

 Detox diets and cleanses are dietary regimens aimed at restoring health and vitality.
 The first recorded cleanses were actually just water and liquid fasts, but most modern cleanses and detoxes typically include protein powders, juices, meal replacements, and targeted supplementation.

-Many cleanses gain popularity by celebrity endorsement – such as Gwyneth Paltrow and the ‘Clean’ program – and also through high-profile authors who recommend a particular cleansing method.
+Many cleanses gain popularity by celebrity endorsements – such as Gwyneth Paltrow and the ‘Clean’ program – and also through high-profile authors who recommend a particular cleansing method.
 Some detox protocols involve abstinence from certain types of food, such as meat or processed ingredients; others exclude all types of food.
 And dissimilar to fasting, cleanses and detoxes usually happen over periods of a week to a month.

 While there are tens of thousands of people who’ve benefited from one program or another, the research on cleanses and detox diets is essentially non-existent.
 That said, there are a few undeniable benefits that apply to most any cleansing protocol: